Researchers work to find biological control solution to fall armyworm

 To this end, a field day was organized for selected technical experts, MoFA Directors and other relevant stakeholders to see first-hand the progress being made in this important research initiative and to assess the effectiveness of using identified natural enemies to control FAW on maize farms.

-Under the study, started in 2017, the researchers work to collect, identify, mass rear and release natural enemies, which can attack the pest, across the country.
+Under the study, started since 2017, the researchers work to collect, identify, mass rear and release natural enemies, which can attack the pest, across the country.

 Under the trials, some maize farms were sprayed with chemicals, others had the parasitoids released on them and some were left without any form of protection.
 However, the farms without any form of protection were also doing well as they are surrounded by farms being protected by the parasitoids.